Exact travelling solution for a reaction-diffusion system with a piecewise constant production supported by a codimension-1 subspace: Introduction

-Let us reparametrise the variables of equation (\ref{main-equation}) to reduce the number of parameters.
+Let us reparametrise the variables of equation (\ref{main-equation}), so far only formally, to reduce the number of parameters.
 If we group together all the spatial independent variables $x^{}_i$ ($x_0 = x$, $x_1 = y$) such that they are rescaled simultaneously, the equations has four parameters and three variables for rescaling.
 In a generic case, this allows to reduce the number of parameters to one, using the appropriate reparametrisation.
-With the mapping
+Assuming $a, k, D > 0$,with the mapping

 the equation takes the form

 with a single parameter $\alpha = \frac{u^{}_c}{a} \sqrt{kD}$.